mohammed-shakir/h3-spatial-cache/docs/SCENARIOS.md

 #### Step by step for cache miss

 1. **Same initial steps**
-    - `/query` → router → cache scenario → map H3 cells → build keys.
+   - `/query` → router → cache scenario → map H3 cells.

-2. **Check Redis (MGET)**
+2. **Check feature-centric cache**
+   - Cell index query returns no IDs for any cells (cold start), or the feature store cannot supply required features.
-    - `MGET` returns **nothing** (or all stale) → all cells are misses.
+   - Effectively, all cells are misses from the feature-centric perspective.

-3. **Decider check**:
+3. **Adaptive decision**

-    If `DecisionBypass` and “serve only if fresh” is enabled, it might return HTTP 412 (Precondition Failed) to the client to indicate that it cannot safely serve stale data.
-Otherwise, it calls GeoServer to fetch all data, stores each cell in Redis, and returns a normal 200 response.
+   - The decider returns either:
+     - `DecisionBypass`: do not use cache for this request, or
+     - `DecisionFill`: fetch data and populate cache.

+4. **Bypass path**
+   - For `DecisionBypass`, the engine:
+     - calls the executor once with the original query,
+     - does **not** update feature store or cell index,
+     - passes the result to composer and returns it to the client.

+5. **Fill path**
+   - For `DecisionFill`, the engine:
+     - treats all cells as “missing”,
+     - runs the same per-cell fill logic as in the partial-hit path:
+       - `fetchCell` → GeoServer per cell,
+       - parse features,
+       - write to feature store and cell index with the chosen TTL,
+       - use per-cell bodies as miss shard pages for this request.

+6. **Compose & return**
+   - All shard pages for this request are passed to the aggregator and returned as a single FeatureCollection.
+   - On the next query for the same region, the feature-centric cache can be used.

 #### How to test the cache miss